Ataden/SDD_Flow/common/testing-preferences.md

 **API and integration tests:**
 In tests/integration folder.
 Start names with prefix "API-" or "INT-".
-Add the id and name of the initiatinng component and the interaction ID being tested (according to the TDD in 'docs/5.3_tech_design.md')
+Add the id and name of the initiatinng component and the interaction ID being tested (according to the TDDoc in 'docs/5.3_tech_design.md')

 Example:
 - `API_F1.AuthLoginForm_I1 Submit login form with valid data` - API integration test for submitting login form with valid data - interaction `I1`,  Must be placed in `tests/integration/API_F1_AuthLoginForm_I1.py` file (note the replacement of the dot with underscore for file name!!!) - one file per interaction being tested.